-Example: There’s a basketball game on TV that’s nearly over.
-The score is tied, and both teams are on fire!
-Hence, it could be said that this game is going to come down to the wire, because it’s difficult to tell who will win.
+Example: There’s only a minute left in this basketball game and the score is all tied up.
+Thus, it could be said that this game is coming down to the wire, because it’s difficult to tell who will win.

 The Origin Of ‘Down To The Wire’

 It’s believed this expression originates from horse racing, but why?
 Because in horse races, a wire was often hung across the finish line in order to help determine the winner.
 This was especially handy in cases where the races were very close.
 So then, as the riders rapidly approached the finish line, they could be described as coming down to the wire, quite literally.

 According to World Wide Words, the phrase is used in Scribner’s Magazine in July, 1889.
 There’s a story within the magazine titled ‘How the Derby Was Won’, and it provides some details about a horse race that recently took place, saying:

 “As the end of the stand was reached Timarch worked up to Petrel, and the two raced down to the wire, cheered on by the applause of the spectators.
 They ended the first half mile of the race head and head, passing lapped together under the wire, and beginning in earnest the mile which was yet to be traversed.”